named-data/mini-ndn/INSTALL.md

 ### Installing NDN

 Each node in **Mini-NDN** will run the official implementation of NDN.
-Let's get it.
+The following dependencies are needed:

 Mini-NDN uses NFD, NLSR, and ndn-tlv-ping.